-STEP TWO: Identify what you desire in an ideal partner
+Step Two: Identify what you desire in an partnership

 For the services you identified in Step One as needing a partner to deliver, the team should discuss and document what they desire in a partner.
 There are many considerations at this stage.
 At minimum, keep in mind the following when completing the table below: